Wild Rapids Waterslide Park: History

 Wild Rapids Waterslide was founded in 1982 by Dave Dubeta and Garry Johnson, and opened just in time for its first full summer of operations.
 Wild Rapids Water Slide was built on the land previously owned by the Johnson Family, known as Sandy Cove Campsite, which was next to the public pier.

 Thirty-four years later, it was announced that the park would close after the 2016 season, as it was being bought by the town of Sylvan Lake for redevelopment.
 The slides and equipment were put up for sale on Kijiji.
 The president of Bear Development Corporation, Bert Messier, hoped that an entrepreneur would see the advertisement, buy the equipment, and build another waterpark in Alberta.
 The children's playground was sold, and will now operate on the shores of Gull Lake.

 Attractions

 Slides

 There were 12 main slides in the park, and one small water playground that contains other small slides for children.
 The slides were all white in colour, except for the playground slides.
 While facing the park from the entrance, there was a left tower, a middle tower, and a right tower.

 A collection of waterslides.
 Visible in the front of this photo are the Cinnamon twist and Squiggles.
 In the back of the photo are also the Sneaky Snake, Tube Blaster, Kami Kazi, Hari Kari, and other slides.

 Individual slides

-These slides are all beginner class body slides.
+These slides were all beginner class body slides.